Standardization Program1220 N Street, Sacramento, CA 95814 • 916-900-5030 • email@example.com

 In 1915, the California Legislature established minimum standards for all fresh fruits, nuts and vegetables, marking the beginning of Standardization.
 Standardization came at the behest of California fresh fruit and vegetable industry to protect consumers and industry from substandard products.
 Under the Standardization program today, over 30 major commodities must meet specific standards, while all other commodities must meet at least minimum standards established by the Food and Agriculture Code.

-The goals of Standardization are to remove from the channels of trade, fruits, vegetables and honey not complying with minimum standards, to assure consumers that they are purchasing commodities at a level of acceptable quality, and to protect and promote the fruit, nut, vegetable and honey industries of California.
+The goals of Standardization are to remove from the channels of trade, fruits and vegetables not complying with minimum standards, to assure consumers that they are purchasing commodities at a level of acceptable quality, and to protect and promote the fruit, nut and vegetable industries of California.

 Standardization also promulgates and processes regulations concerning standardization of quality, maturity, containers, labeling and packing requirements.